by Irene Jarzabek, BSSTC Public Relations Manager.

 There is no exaggerating the importance of Summer of the Seventeenth Doll when discussing the history of Australian theatre.
 The play drew a unanimous response on its opening in 1955, from audiences not used to seeing Australian characters or hearing Australian accents and vernacular so vividly represented.
 It is one of the nation’s most produced plays and it has been to Broadway and the West End, where it won a best new play award.

 So, having the opportunity to meet the playwright himself was a huge thrill for me.
-We organised to meet at the Victorian Art Gallery and at 98 yes - 98 the spritely and independent Ray Lawler caught the tram from his seaside home into the city.
+We organised to meet at the National Gallery of Victoria and at 98 yes - 98 the spritely and independent Ray Lawler caught the tram from his seaside home into the city.

-Lawler spoke fondly of his growing up in Footscray, Melbourne in 1921, the second eldest of eight children.
+The second eldest of eight children, Lawler spoke fondly of growing up in Footscray where he was born in 1921.
 At 13, he went to work as a factory hand in an engineering foundry.
 He stayed there for 11 years and started acting and writing plays in his spare time.
 He loved vaudeville and it was whilst performing in Brisbane he had the idea of the story of two Queensland cane cutters, who head south to Melbourne for their five months ‘lay off’ and the relationships with their barmaid girlfriends.

 Originally it was known as the slack off period and Lawler toyed with the idea of making the men tailors!
 Ray was particularly excited that for the Black Swan season, director Adam Mitchell had cast actor Kelton Pell in the role as Roo.
 Not only is Kelton one of WA’s best well known and loved actors who featured in the company’s inaugural production, this will mark the first time an aboriginal has starred in the role.